Selected Systems

 Intraday options execution architecture for profit maximization

 The SPX 0DTE engine is designed for intraday options trading with short decision cycles and strict risk constraints.
-The system operates within predefined time windows and rule-based execution logic.
+The system operates entirely within same-day expiration windows and avoids overnight exposure.

 DATA & INFRASTRUCTURE SYSTEMS